DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/02-regression/homework.md

 ## Submit the results

-Submit your results here: https://forms.gle/WCVb4KMNsgbkuJtr6
+* Submit your results here: https://forms.gle/WCVb4KMNsgbkuJtr6
+* You can submit your solution multiple times.
+In this case, only the last submission will be used

-If your answer doesn't match options exactly, select the closest one.
+* If your answer doesn't match options exactly, select the closest one

 ## Deadline